 Also view these in the Kent Academic Repository

-I currently supervise or have supervised PhD dissertations on incest and the gothic novel in the eighteenth and nineteenth centuries; the works of Frances Burney; cosmetics, material culture and the Romantic-era novel; amatory fiction; Jane Austen; eighteenth-century poetry; Christian feminism from Wollstonecraft to the Brontes; the Romantic novel and digital humanities; and dress and self-fashioning on the eighteenth-century page and stage.
+I currently supervise or have supervised PhD dissertations on incest and the gothic novel in the eighteenth and nineteenth centuries; the works of Frances Burney; cosmetics, material culture and the Romantic-era novel; amatory fiction; Jane Austen; eighteenth-century poetry; Christian feminism from Wollstonecraft to the Brontes; the Romantic novel and digital humanities; eighteenth-century book history and the history of sexuality.
 I would be interested in supervising other research students working in the fields of women’s writing, material culture studies, gender studies, and other related subjects in the long eighteenth century.